Multilingual Simplification of Medical Texts: The Corpus

 \subsection{Clean Alignments: \datahuman{}}

 For \datahuman{}, we first create a manually aligned subset of 101 abstracts for English.
 We then automatically align for other languages by exploiting Cochrane's natural 1-1 sentence alignment from English to other languages; this alignment was verified by annotators on a sizable sample of the data.
 Our annotation team consists of 5 trained linguistics students with native English proficiency and native or advanced mastery over one or more of the other languages covered in this work.
+These annotators do not have medical backgrounds, but they do have a strong background in research and in evaluating technical texts.
+We consider this to be sufficient enough to complete the tasks described in this paper.